julianalidya/_ml/final/readme.md

-# Final Assignment
+# Final Assignment Portfolio

 **Name:** 林小蓮　**Student ID:** 111210552

-> **AI Tool Used:** Claude (claude.ai) — claude-sonnet-4-6
+**AI Tool Used:** Claude (claude.ai) — claude-sonnet-4-6

-> **How I used it:** Asking questions, understanding concepts, generating initial code, debugging
+**How I used it:** Asking questions, understanding concepts, generating initial code, debugging

-> **My contribution:** Understanding core concepts of each assignment, testing and verifying outputs, integrating and adjusting AI-generated code
+**My contribution:** Understanding core concepts of each assignment, testing and verifying outputs, integrating and adjusting AI-generated code

-> **Disclosure:** This work is not fully original.
+**Disclosure:** This work is not fully original.
 AI was involved in code generation.
 Full conversation logs are linked for reference.

 ---